 It’s clear that there are a lot of moving parts when it comes to website maintenance.
 And the importance of it cannot be understated.
 You’ve put a lot of time and money into building your website, and maintenance allows you to protect that investment while ensuring your website reaches your organization’s goals.
 In our experience, we’ve found it’s best to leave website maintenance to a professional.
 They’ll find errors, keep up with regular software and security updates avoiding potential crashes and hacks, optimize your site’s performance to ensure positive user experiences, address issues quickly and efficiently, and update content to ensure you are communicating the most relevant, timely information to your audience.
 A properly executed website maintenance strategy will save you time, heartache, and money.
 Plus, your website visitors will be able to easily find the information they need, complete the purchase they want, or support your organization’s mission.

-At Klovera, we provide maintenance for websites of all sizes including WordPress, Joomla and custom websites built on the LAMP stack.
-Our clients have the peace of mind knowing their site maintenance is handled meticulously.
-If your website could benefit from having a dedicated professional not only manage your maintenance but also provide ongoing support, consultation, training, development or design, contact our team to learn about our website management plans.
+At Klovera, we provide maintenance for websites of all sizes including WordPress, Joomla, and custom websites built on the LAMP stack.
+Our clients have peace of mind knowing their site maintenance is handled meticulously.
+If your website could benefit from having a dedicated professional not only manage your maintenance but also provide ongoing support, consultation, training, development, or design, contact our team to learn about our website management plans.
 We can provide all of the services we mentioned earlier or customize a plan that will work best for your needs.